psyomn/weaver/questions.markdown

 I'm leaning towards limiting the scope and if it's really short (to be defined later) then maintain a fairly linear structure.

+> I was considering something like a 100 page small book (a novella basically).
+> If this is not the amount of time you wish to invest that is totally fine.
+> This is something I wanted to do for a while, and wanted to do on the side
+> slowly and steadily to accompany my thesis writing so I don't burn out.

 I also think it might be worth doing a small POC.
 Either with an isolated segment from this project or an entirely separate project.
 It should be a required prerequisite to moving forward with this as a larger project.

+> POC sounds good.
+Let's get something concrete down, something we both like,
+> and something we really want to see in VN format.
+As you said, some scene can
+> be used.

+## Reality

 *If the fabric of reality is separated from a tear what happens to it?*